ITEAD-Thierry/NextionX/README.md

 Sends the nex_commandString to the HMI "as is" and adds the 3 byte 0xFF terminator at the end.
 Example: `Nex1Comm.cmdWrite("sys0=4711")`.
 In the serial debug monitor, you'll then find a line `Nex1    Cmd sent: sys0=4711`.
 #### NexComDbg.dbgEnable(true/false) *method*
 Debug messages are by default enabled for the NexComDbg object.
 To disable the debug messages temporarily, use `Nex1Comm.dbgEnable(false)` and to re-enable `Nex1Comm.dbgEnable(true)`
+****
+### The NexComp object
+Creating a NexCom or a NexComDbg object (to taste) includes automatically the definition of the associated NexComp object type which will be named with the same tag.
+For example, `initComm(Serial, myNex)` creates not only the *myNex*Comm object, but declares also alreay the *myNex*Comp object type, so that GUI components can immediately be instantiated as follows and are automatically bound to to their corresponding *myNex*Comm object.
+#### NexComp(page_id, obj_id) *constructor*
+Declaring GUI components is as easy as writing `myNexComp myNum(0, 1)` which addresses the component with the id 1 on page 0.
+Each declared component eats a few bytes of the MCU memory, thus please take care to declare only those components which need to communicate in one or the other way with the MCU.
+#### NexComp.setAttr(attribute, value) *method*
+The setAttr() method is the universal method to modify the content or value of a GUI component's whatever (writable at runtime) attribute.
+Changing the displayed value of a number field is as easy as `myNum.setAttr("val", 4711)` or, to change the color, `myNum.setAttr("pco", 1024)`.
+This works not only for numeric values, but also for text: `myTxt.setAttr("txt", "Ready!")` will change the displayed text of a Text component (within the limits of the txt_maxlength attribute).
+## Example
+### Preparation of your Nextion HMI
+In the Nextion Editor, create a new HMI project, add a font, and place a Number component named n0 on the first (single) page.
+Compile and and upload the generated tft file to your Nextion HMI
+### The example sketch
+`#include <NextionX.h> // include the library

+initComm(Serial, myNex); // create a NexCom object on the default Serial port (pins 0 and 1 on Arduino)

+myNexComp myNum(0, 1); // declare the number component with the id 1 on page 0

+uint8_t counter = 0; // declare and initialize a counter variable

+void setup() {
+  myNexComm.begin(9600); // initialize the communication with the Nextion HMI }

+void loop() {
+  myNum.setAttr("val", counter); // display the current counter value on the Nextion HMI counter++; // increase the counter by one if(counter > 100) // check if we reached 100
+  {
+    counter = 0;  // reset the counter
+  }
+  delay(100); // wait a little before moving on
+}`